Grade 8 → Geometry → Constructions ↓

 - Draw a line segment

-of length 6 cm. - At point
+ABof length 6 cm. - At point

-, construct an angle of 90 degrees using a protractor and mark pointC
+A, construct an angle of 90 degrees using a protractor and mark pointCat a distance of 4 cm fromA. - At point

-, again construct an angle of 90 degree using protractor and mark pointD
+B, again construct an angle of 90 degree using protractor and mark pointDat a distance of 4 cm fromB. - Draw line segments

-to complete the rectangleABCD
+CDandADto complete the rectangleABCD.

 Construction of parallelogram